-CPOM researchers at UCL are using radar altimeter data from CryoSat to investigate ongoing changes in Arctic sea ice thickness and volume.
+CPOM researchers use radar altimeter data from CryoSat to investigate ongoing changes in Arctic sea ice thickness and volume.
 Observations of sea ice volume are critical, as changes in volume impact the heat and freshwater budgets of the Arctic and have wider implications for the global climate.
-This project also aims to improve our understanding of how sea ice behaves in terms of its mechanics, with particular emphasis on the factors that drive regional and interannual variations in ice thickness and volume.
+They also help us to improve our understanding of how sea ice behaves in terms of its mechanics, with particular emphasis on the factors that drive regional and interannual variations in ice thickness and volume.

 In 2016, CryoSat showed that the Arctic had one of the lowest volumes of sea ice of any November, matching record lows in 2011 and 2012.
 Early winter growth of ice in the Arctic was about 10% lower than usual.